MicrosoftDocs/Viva/Viva/pulse/setup-admin-access/set-up-viva-pulse-public-preview-for-your-organization.md

 3. Use the toggle under Public Preview access option to turn it **On**.
 Viva Pulse Public Preview is now enabled for your organization.
 4. To turn off the Viva Pulse Public Preview, navigate to the **Manage** tab in Viva Pulse and turn off the toggle under the **Preview access** configuration.

-Please note that if a user installs the app from the Teams apps store, but Public Preview is not yet enabled, they will receive a no access error message until Public Preview access is enabled for the tenant.
+Note that if a user installs the app from the Teams apps store, but Public Preview is not yet enabled, they receive a no access error message until Public Preview access is enabled for the tenant.

 ## Enable Teams Activity feed notifications

 Viva Pulse leverages the Teams Activity feed as one delivery method for notifications.
-As an Admin, you will need to execute a script in PowerShell for these notifications to appear in your user’s Teams app.
+As an Admin, you need to execute a script in PowerShell for these notifications to appear in your user’s Teams app.
 After the script is executed successfully, users will receive Teams Activity feed notifications when a feedback author requests a Pulse, when feedback providers are reminded to respond, when a feedback author is notified their Pulse request has closed, and when a feedback author shares a Pulse report.

 Enable Teams Activity feed notifications for your tenant and ensure you have [PowerShell installed](/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.3):